datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

 # Securely Transferring Files with a Remote Server

-In this section we will learn how to tranfer files using SSH.
-First we will send a data file from our local computer to the server, next we will build a simple model and output the results into a new data file and trasfer it back to our local computer.
+In this section we will learn how to transfer files using SSH.
+First we will send a data file from our local computer to the server, next we will build a simple model and output the results into a new data file and transfer it back to our local computer.

 ## Using Filezilla (Windows, Linux and Mac)

 The Digital Ocean Community page has a great guide with the theory behind on how to [How To Use Filezilla to Transfer and Manage Files Securely](https://www.digitalocean.com/community/tutorials/how-to-use-filezilla-to-transfer-and-manage-files-securely-on-your-vps)  Filezilla is an opensourced graphical user interface which enables you to send files using different network protocols.

 After you download and install the [filezilla client](https://filezilla-project.org/), you can connect to it by typing in `sftp://<server-ip>:8787` into the Host on the top right, and then the username and password on the server and port `22`.
 22 is the default port for SSH.
 Once you have entered the details, you can click quickconnect, and it will connect to the server.
-One the left hand side you will access to your local files, and on right hand side you will accress to the servers.
+One the left hand side you will access to your local files, and on right hand side you will access to the servers.
 You can now drag and drop files between your local computer and the server.

 Note, if you are using the csclub server, since they have a shared file system you have to transfer files by connecting to csclub.uwaterloo.ca.
-An example of a conection between the csclub server and my local computer using filezilla is shown below:
+An example of a connection between the csclub server and my local computer using Filezilla is shown below:

 ![](/images/filezilla.png)